 Need Help Administering A Nevada Estate?

 Probate and estate administration varies from state to state.
 Nevada has its own rules and restrictions.
-If you have been named executor or personal representative, or if a loved one has died and you don’t know where to turn, Solomon Dwiggins Freer & Steadman can help.
+If you have been named executor or personal representative, or if a loved one has died and you don’t know where to turn, Solomon Dwiggins Freer & Steadman, LTD. can help.

 Our Las Vegas attorneys are well-versed in all facets of Nevada probate law.
 Whether you are a local resident or you live out-of-state, we can guide you through all of the duties of the probate process.